emacsway/causal-consistency/mongodb/mongodb-causal-consistency.md

 The client session keeps track of the operation time and the cluster time.
 4. The associated client session tracks these two time fields.

+> "Majority" concerns for reads and writes are required only for *causal consistency with data durability*.
+See below.

 - [Read Operations and afterClusterTime](https://docs.mongodb.com/manual/reference/read-concern/#afterclustertime)

 > MongoDB 3.6 introduces support for *causally consistent sessions*.